1953–54 Liverpool F.C. season

-The 1953–54 season was the 61st season in Liverpool F.C.'s existence, and would be their last season in the First Division for eight years after they finished bottom of the table.
+The 1953–54 season was the 62nd season in Liverpool F.C.'s, and would be their last season in the First Division for eight years after they finished bottom of the table.
 This relegation broke a streak of forty-nine consecutive seasons in the top flight.
 It remains the last time that Liverpool have been relegated from the top division.